 Contributed by Wikimedia Commons, Gray's Anatomy of the Human Body 1918

-Oliphant BW,Tignanelli CJ,Napolitano LM,Goulet JA,Hemmila MR, ACS-COT Verification Level Affects Trauma Center Management of Pelvic Ring Injuries and Patient Mortality.
+Oliphant BW,Tignanelli CJ,Napolitano LM,Goulet JA,Hemmila MR, American College of Surgeons Committee on Trauma verification level affects trauma center management of pelvic ring injuries and patient mortality.
 The journal of trauma and acute care surgery.
-2018 Sep 4 [PubMed PMID: 30188423]
+2019 Jan [PubMed PMID: 30188423]

 Carson JT,Shah SG,Ortega G,Thamyongkit S,Hasenboehler EA,Shafiq B, Complications of pelvic and acetabular fractures in 1331 morbidly obese patients (BMI ≥ 40): a retrospective observational study from the National Trauma Data Bank.
 Patient safety in surgery.
 2018 [PubMed PMID: 30181776]